edom/work/edom.github.io/emacs.md

 - horizontally/characterwise
     - `C-b` moves the cursor back to the previous character
     - `C-f` moves the cursor forward to the next character
+    - `C-a` moves the cursor to the beginning of line
+    - `C-e` moves the cursor to the ending of line
 - vertically/linewise
     - `C-n` moves the cursor down to the next line
     - `C-p` moves the cursor up to the previous line